Co•–st•–l W•–ve Tr•–nsl•–tor ()

 Find the live sound here: coastalwavetranslator.net

-Co•–st•–l W•–ve Tr•–nsl•–tor is a continuously updating sound composition that translates wave data, collected from weather buoys located in the Indian and Pacific Oceans, into sound.
-This work offers a meditation on the unseen, intermediary space between borders: the space where countless traverse, the space that continues to rise.
+Co•–st•–l W•–ve Tr•–nsl•–tor is a continuously updating sound composition that translates wave data into sound based on Morse code.
+By collecting data from weather buoys located in the Indian and Pacific Oceans this work offers a meditation on the unseen, intermediary space between borders: the space where countless traverse, the space that continues to rise.

-Wave data was collected from buoys near Manus, Nauru and Christmas Islands—locations of Australia’s offshore detention centres—and Kiribati, a nation increasingly impacted by the rising tides caused by climate change.
-Drawing on oceanic communication and morse code, the work creates a sensory proposition of the distress signals tied to the ocean.
+Wave data was collected from buoys near Manus, Nauru and Christmas Islands—locations of Australia’s offshore detention centres—and Tuvalu, an island impacted by the rising tides caused by climate change.
+Drawing on historic forms of oceanic communication, the work creates a sensory proposition with distress signals.

-When faced with issues of immense scale and complexity, this work takes an alternative approach to consider that which is distant, obscured and imperceptible: focusing on the data regarding the movement of the ocean.
-This project was originally presented as an installation at Perth’s Elizabeth Quay.
-By channeling this data into sound through Perth’s latest waterfront development, this installation acts as a distress beacon that questions how we are truly developing.
+When faced with issues of immense scale and complexity, this work takes an alternative approach to consider that which is distant, obscured and imperceptible: it focuses on the data regarding the movement of the ocean.
+By channeling this data into sound through waterfront developments, this installation acts as a distress beacon that questions how we are truly developing.